What is the AMDS Program?

 - Have at least two years of post-graduate experience, including paediatrics, accident and emergency, and medicine and surgery.

 If your participation is approved, you will be granted an initial placement of two years.
-Extensions beyond this time are assessed on an annual basis, and are only granted if you are participating on a college-led Fellowship pathway, with a maximum participation of 10 years in total
+Extensions beyond this time are assessed on an annual basis, and are only granted if you are participating on a college-led Fellowship pathway.
+There is a maximum participation period of 10 years.

-You can work for more than one AMDS Service Provider at a time, if you wish to do so.
+You can work for more than one AMDS Service Provider at a time.
 If you are already participating on a general practice workforce or training program, and wish to participate on the AMDS Program, you should contact the agency that issued your placement for further advice.